bytedance/dplm/README.md

 | 650M   | 74.00 (+0.69) | 85.61 (+1.31) | 85.91 (+1.09) | 88.16 (+1.26) | 82.58 (+0.87) | 84.38 (+2.85) | 83.87 (+2.31) | 83.00 (+2.08) | 84.92  (+6.21) | 81.51  (+9.41) |
 | 3B     | 77.78 (+4.47) | 86.16 (+1.86) | 87.39 (+2.57) | 90.06 (+3.16) | 87.43 (+5.72) | 86.01 (+4.48) | 84.64 (+3.08) | 85.88 (+4.96) | 85.93 (+7.22)  | 83.86 (+11.76) |

-To generate new protein sequences using a pre-trained DPLM model:
+To generate new protein sequences using a pre-trained DPLM model, and evaluate with ESMFold:

 ```bash
 model_name=dplm_650m # choose from dplm_150m, dplm_650m, dplm_3b